garfix/richard/tests/integration/pam/README.md

 ## Design

-### General
+### CD

-I believe the Conceptual Dependency formalism to be inessential for this problem, and more of a hindrance than a help, and I do not want to add another formalism to the one I already use, and therefore I will continue to use basic predicates.
+I believe the Conceptual Dependency formalism to be inessential for this problem, and more of a hindrance than a help, and I do not want to add another formalism to the one I already have, and therefore I will continue to use basic predicates.

+CD makes some unneccesary assumptions that can be wrong, or are strange at best.
+For example: to kill someone is IS HEALTH(-10).

 ### Concepts